mrhdias/termint/README.md

 Usage: termint [OPTIONS]

 Options:
-  -d, --dir <DIRECTORY>    Sets a custom settings directory -i, --init               Create the directory with the default settings if they do not exist -c, --command <COMMAND>  Execute the specified command -h, --help               Print help
+  -d, --dir <DIRECTORY>  Sets a custom settings directory -i, --init             Create the directory with the default settings if they do not exist -c, --command <PATH>   Execute the specified command -h, --help             Print help
   -V, --version          Print version
 ```
 > [!TIP]
 > To create the initial directory with the default settings, the "-i" option must be passed.